18520339/nn-auto-differentiation-engine/README.md

 ## VIII. [`converters.hpp`](./n2n_autograd/converters.hpp) | Data Conversion Utilities [🔝](#core-components)

-> Contain utility functions to facilitate the conversion of different data types commonly used in the preprocessing, particularly when preparing data for training as well as inference by converting raw data into tensors suitable for model input.
+> Contain utility functions to facilitate the conversion of different data types commonly used in preprocessing, particularly when preparing data for training as well as inference by converting raw data into tensors suitable for model input.

 ### 8.1. *any* Conversion [🔝](#core-components)